cilium/cilium/Documentation/cmdref/cilium-agent_hive_dot-graph.md

 ```
       --certificates-directory string          Root directory to find certificates specified in L7 TLS policy enforcement (default "/var/run/cilium/certs")
+      --cni-chaining-mode string               Enable CNI chaining with the specified plugin (default "none")
+      --cni-exclusive                          Whether to remove other CNI configurations
+      --cni-log-file string                    Path where the CNI plugin should write logs (default "/var/run/cilium/cilium-cni.log")
       --enable-k8s-api-discovery               Enable discovery of Kubernetes API groups and resources with the discovery API
       --gops-port uint16                       Port for gops server to listen on (default 9890)
       --install-egress-gateway-routes          Install egress gateway IP rules and routes in order to properly steer egress gateway traffic to the correct ENI interface